Link a database to Git

 Note

 dbForge Source Control v2.2 and later support Git for Windows client version 2.28.0 and higher.
-You can check the Git version with the git --version command.
-Thanks to it you can work with all possible connection and authentication types, as this task is delegated to the Git client.
+You can check the Git version using the git --version command.
+Thanks to it, you can work with all possible connection and authentication types, as this task is delegated to the Git client.
 Before trying to connect your database to Git, make sure that you have Git for Windows client installed on your machine.

 See the following how-to topics to learn how to clone a remote repository and link a database to a Git repository in: